 Over to the left is a Batman paddle ball, why do I always feel like watching the original House of Wax when I look at it?

-bought in the US.
-The flakes are even shaped as Batman
+that I bought in the US.
+The flakes are even shaped as

 The plastic items at the bottom are balloons of various types.

-control Batmobile was given to me as a gift, and I got
+control Batmobile was given to me as a Christmas gift in

 Over to the left are a set of Batman rings.
 Why you need to wear 8 of them is beyond me.